andompesta/andompesta.github.io/_posts/2022-11-13-efficent-data-preprocessing.md

 74 batches per seconds might sounds not that much, but the computaitonal cost of a deep model would likley be order of magnitue larger, even if working in a data-parallel settings.
 Thus, most of the research focuses on speed up the model computational time with strategies like: model pruning, mixed-percisios, ecc.

 ## Tabular Datasets

+Tabular datasets are common in reccomandation systems (RecSys) applications where the objective is to score (user, item) or (query, document) pairs.
+Reccomandation systems have key differences w.r.t. others deep learning application:
+  - most of the applications are real-time; thus the models need to satisfy tight latency constraints;
+  - the dataets are usually extreamly large since it is extreamly inexpencive to collecting (weakly) labeled examples;
+  - the inputs are composed by a large set of handcrafted fetures.

+In the RecSys settings, efficent dataloading pipelines are an extreamly importnat component of the training phase as the computational costs of the models is relativly small w.r.t. the loading operations.
+Note that, this is the exact opposit of the traditional deep learning environment, thus the multi-worker solution might perform poorly.
+To this end, custom designed solutions for tabular datasets such as [NVIDIA Merlin](https://github.com/NVIDIA-Merlin) emerged.
+Merlin is a complete toolkit for hardware accellerated RecSys systems build on top of Dask, cuDF and Rapids.
+[Merlin dataloaders](https://github.com/NVIDIA-Merlin/dataloader) are specifcally built for the RecSys usecase; thus it lerverages cuDF to efficenlty load data into the GPUs and [DLPack](https://github.com/dmlc/dlpack) to transfer the data to the appropriate backend framework (usually Tensorflow, PyTorch or JAX).

+To evaluate the importance of having efficent dataloading solutions in this settings, a benchmark of Petastorm, Tensorflow Datasets with TFRecords and  Merlin dataloaders is conducted.
+The dataset used of the experiment is composed of ~8 M examples.
+Each row is composed by 100 columns containing only scala values.
+A batch is 64 examples is loaded at each step.

+The following setups are used to fine-tune each solutions:
+ - Petastorm uses 5 or 10 workers in a thread or process based solutions
+ - Tensorflow uses 5 or 10 workers for reading and parsing the TFRecords
+ - Merlin dataloaders uses the default configuration

 <div style="text-align:center;" id="fig:dataloader-tabular-bnc">
     <figure>